Whether you stick £2 on a weekend acca or blow your pay cheque in the bookies, you're part of the £7 billion gambling industry.

 Martin Demichelis - Manchester City

-Demichelis didn’t have the best of times in England.
-He entered the Premier League with a long list of international caps and more than 200 appearances for the likes of River Plate, Bayern Munich and Malaga.
+Demichelis entered the Premier League with a long list of international caps and more than 200 appearances for the likes of River Plate, Bayern Munich and Malaga.

 His poor showing against emerging talent Marcus Rashford in the Manchester Derby will surely go down in the history books.

-All in all, Demichelis was handed a £22,058 fine and a talking too about his future conduct - nothing more than a slap on the wrist for a man that was pocketing £18,000 each week.
+Demichelis was handed a £22,058 fine and a talking too about his future conduct - nothing more than a slap on the wrist for a man who was pocketing £18,000 each week.

 Cameron Jerome - Stoke City

-While Cameron Jerome struggled to make it in the top flight, the English goalscorer has made a name for himself as a reliable attacking option in the Championship.
+While Cameron Jerome struggled to make it into the top flight, the English goalscorer has made a name for himself as a reliable attacking option in the Championship.

 He has scored plenty of goals for Cardiff City, Birmingham City and Norwich City throughout his time in the second tier.